markup-theme/markup-theme/markup_rst/source/rst.rst

 .. format-content-list-definition-start

 A definition list is a specially formatted list that uses whitespace to indent the descriptive text underneath a word or a short phrase.
-This type of list is used to describe settings---such as command line parameters, API arguments, glossary terms, and so on.
+This type of list should be used to describe settings, such as command line parameters, API arguments, glossary terms, and so on.

 For example:

 .. code-block:: rst